microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ##### Remarks

-* Clients use this Method when they need to retrieve a buffer from the list and then call other WDF APIs that perform operations on the buffer using the associated WDF_MEMORY_DESCRIPTOR object.
-For example, use this API when the buffer will be sent to a target device using a WDF_REQUEST.
+* Clients use this Method when they need to retrieve a buffer from the pool and then call other WDF APIs that perform operations on the buffer using the associated WDF_MEMORY_DESCRIPTOR object.
+For example, use this API when the buffer will be sent to a target device using a WDFREQUEST.
+* The Client is expected to know the size of the buffer and buffer context because the Client  specified that information when creating the instance of DMF_BufferPool Module.
+* If the buffer has an active timer running, the module implementation ensrues that the timer is cancelled before the buffer is returned.
+* After a buffer has been retrieved using this Method, the Client owns the buffer.
+The buffer must be returned to either the source-mode DMF_BufferPool where it was created or to any sink-mode DMF_BufferPool.
+Not doing so, results in a memory leak.

 -----------------------------------------------------------------------------------------------------------------------------------